louiskyee/FunctionCallReverseTool/Radare2/README.md

 This function is used to set up the output directory for storing the extracted files.
 It takes the input directory path as a parameter and returns the path to the output directory.

-The output directory will be located in the same location as the input directory and have the suffix `_disassemble`.
-The function creates corresponding subdirectories in the output directory for each subdirectory in the input directory.
+The output directory will be named `<binary_directory>_disassemble` and located at the same level as the input directory, where `<binary_directory>` is the name of the input directory.
+The function creates the `<binary_directory>_disassemble` directory if it doesn't exist and also creates a `results` subdirectory within it.

 ### `parse_arguments` Function